karenying/blog.karenying.com/content/posts/2020-12-12--github-darkmode.md

 All of these satisfy the AAA standard of a contrast ratio of at least 7!

-And then we have our new GitHub dark mode...
+And then we have GitHub's new look...

 **GitHub**:
 ![github](/media/github-darkmode-sucks/github.png)

 Not only do the colors look noticeably darker than their counterparts in other apps, **the secondary text color fails AAA standards**!!
 I knew my eyes did not deceive me.

+While contrast ratios aren't [everything](https://www.bounteous.com/insights/2019/03/22/orange-you-accessible-mini-case-study-color-ratio/), they are a simple way to quantify the difference between two colors.
+In this case, it's clear that GitHub's dark mode colors _are_ darker, which can make it harder to read text.

-## Code Review Palette
+### Code Review Palette

-Finally, my main grip with GitHub dark mode is that the red and green for code diffs looks super off to me.
+Finally, my main grip with GitHub dark mode is that the red / green for code diffs looks super off to me.

 On the right is the light mode colors and the on the left is the new shades.
 I overlaid the respective background colors on top:

 ![diff colors](/media/github-darkmode-sucks/diff.png)

 I did calculate the contrast ratios between both palettes and they were pretty similar.
 However, for some reason the lighter one is just easier for me to parse at a cursory glance.
-Maybe I'm just not used to it yet but I really dislike how dark the dark mode diff colors are.
+Maybe I'm just not used to it yet but I really dislike how dark the new diff colors are.
+For something as important as code review, I'm using GitHub light mode.

 ## Conclusion